Riroaki/Image-Search-Engine-as-Service/README.md

 # Image Search Engine as Service

-> A simple image search engine based on SIFT, LSHash and K-Means algorithm.
+> A simple image search engine based on ORB, LSHash and K-Means algorithm.
 >
 > Deployment enabled using Flask.

 ## Requirements

 - Python3
+- numpy==1.17.0
-- opencv-python==3.4.2.16
+- opencv-python==4.1.1.26
-- opencv-contrib-python==3.4.2.16
+- scikit-learn==0.20.3
 - lshash3==0.0.8
-- numpy==1.17.0
 - flask==1.1.1

 ## Process

 ### Build index of source images

-- Use SIFT to extract feature points and corresponding feature vectors from each image.
+- Use ORB to extract feature points and corresponding feature vectors from each image.
-- Apply K-Means algorithm, aggregate feature vectors and find K centeroids (key features).
+- Apply (mini-batch) K-Means algorithm, aggregate feature vectors and find K centeroids (key features).
 - Use histogram to describe each images' features, that is, calculate the assignments of all feature vectors of each image, and use histogram vectors of assignments to represent the signatures of each image.
 - Finally, put the histogram vector into LSHash tables.